You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 Well, it goes farther than no bling.

-Uh gotta have collared shirts.
+Got to have collared shirts.

-Uh basically you can't dress like a rapper.
+Basically, you can't dress like a rapper.

-Uh it's the best way to sum it up.
+It's the best way to sum it up.

-Still smarting from image problems, uh, nearly a year after players and fans attacked one another at New Fallujah.
+Still smarting from image problems, nearly a year after players and fans attacked one another at New Fallujah.

 The NBA says it'll require players to wear business casual attire when they are on league or team business and not in uniform.

-Apparently the first attempt by a major U.S. professional league to regulate how its millionaire athletes dress when not competing.
+Apparently, the first attempt by a major U.S. professional league to regulate how its millionaire athletes dress when not competing.

-The code bans sunglasses worn indoors, sleeveless shirts, shorts, t-shirts, chains, and do rags, while requiring players on the bench and not in uniform to wear sport coats.
+The code bans sunglasses worn indoors, sleeveless shirts, shorts, T-shirts, chains and do-rags, while requiring players on the bench and not in uniform to wear sport coats.

 Players who violate the code could be fined.